CleverCloud/clever-components/WEB-COMPONENTS.md

 * Don't forget to document your component's public API (properties, attributes, methods, events, slots, CSS custom props...)
 * Your component should be UI only and NOT COUPLED with where the data comes from
+* Don't forget to init your property default values in the constructor
+* Use the `dispatchCustomEvent` helper and try to emit your value directly on `detail`
 * In the data I/O, prefer array of objects (instead of object literals) for collections
 * Always name your event handlers "_onSomething"
 * Try to sort your CSS sources in each selector (alphabetically)